 Preparation tips for Chemistry: NCERT textbooks are one of the best books for chemistry preparation.
 All the chapters covered in the syllabus are explained in the simplest possible ways.
 Chemistry is more about theoretical concepts, chemical reactions, and equations.
 Therefore, instead of memorizing the concepts, focus more on understanding the mechanism behind them.
 Have a strong grip on the periodic table, name reactions, mechanisms, synthesis and chemical compositions as well.

-List Of IITs Conducting JEE Advanced
+List of IITs that Conduct JEE Advanced

 The seven IITs that are in charge of conducting JEE Advanced are: